dylan-authentic/personal-web-portfolio/posts/study-notes-practicing-permutations.md

     `5 x 4 = 20 permutations`

 - For every additional space available, your increasing the total number of permutations times the number of available options left because each individual permutation already created is being increased by the number of available options left

-__Additional handwritten notes are not shown, but notes are referenced from Khan Academy__